angelinn/Xam.Plugin.AutoUpdate/README.md

 ## Installation
 Nuget package will be available soon.

-Install the package only on the Forms project.
+Install the package on the mobile projects in your solution (.netstandard, Android, UWP, iOS).

 ## Android
 For Android API > **23** a ```FileProvider``` configuration is required: